phillipadsmith/2014.phillipadsmith.com/_posts/2019-09-19-why-you-might-not-want-to-start-a-nonprofit-newsroom.md

   - innovation
 ---

-For the moment, you can read this piece on Medium.
+For the moment, you can read this piece on Medium...